I’ve been looking at the best low-impact cardio machine that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 Elliptical machines summary

-When I started scaling back my running because of mainly ankle and hip pain I turned to the elliptical in the gym to burn off the energy and it was really useful.
+When I started scaling back my running because of mainly ankle and hip pain I turned to the elliptical in the gym to burn off the energy and maintain entire body fitness.

-I managed to keep the weight off, stay fit and not only did my joints stabilize but I’m sure they’ve got better – I’m not going to test them with long-distance running though.
+I managed to keep the pounds off and even lose weight, stay fit, and not only did my joints stabilize but I’m sure they’ve improved.
+I’m not going to test them with a marathon any time soon though.

-You can go hard on the elliptical machine although running (outdoors) can be really tough.
+You can go hard on the elliptical machine with resistance levels that can be powerful enough for the toughest trainer.

 There’s a reason I’ve placed this machine right at the top of my list—it really is the king of cardio machines for people with joint pain and can no longer run like they used to.